Templates power the generation of personalized content in Matik. Templates consist of:

-Once you click "Add template," Matik will scan the slides for any tags that you’ve already added and will match them with a piece of dynamic content (the name in alt text is matched to the name of dynamic content).
+Once you add a template, Matik will detect the tags in the template and match them with the relevant piece of dynamic content.
 To learn more about how to add tags, navigate to the section on Tags.

 Template Setup View